 PHOPHORUS primarily functions in the formation of bones and teeth.
 It also helps synthesize protein for the growth, maintenance, and repair of cells and tissues.
 A serving of peanuts is a good source of phosphorus, providing about 15% of our daily needs.

 POTASSIUM is critical to maintaining fluid and electrolyte balance in the body.
 It is crucial for brain and nerve function and is necessary for normal growth and muscle development.
-Just one serving provides almost 5% of our daily needs.
+One serving of peanuts’ potassium content accounts for almost 5% of our daily needs.

 ZINC supports our immune systems, helps heal wounds, and is involved in building proteins.
 Zinc also supports normal growth and development during pregnancy, childhood, and adolescence.
 A serving of peanuts provides almost 10% of our daily needs.